 You will need to take money with you to cover any additional meals/drinks not included in your tour cost.
 You will also need to budget for bottled drinking water plus such things as tips, laundry, souvenirs, additional sightseeing, optional activities and excursions, and possible delays.
 It is much better to come with more than you would expect to spend and to end the trip with a surplus, rather than being caught short!
 It is always useful to carry an additional amount for emergencies that can happen en route.
 If there is a medical emergency you are sometimes required to pay at the source and reimbursement is made later by the insurance company.
 This is a situation where a credit card can be useful.

-On this trip all breakfasts, 6 lunches and 6 dinners are included.
 We suggest that you allow approximately US30 in Peru, per day for your additional lunches, dinners, snacks and drinking water where necessary.
 Allow approximately US$15 per day for souvenirs and shopping, more if you are a big spender.

 Shopping is a personal thing that, again, varies enormously.
 On average, people spend anywhere between US$150 and US$350 on souvenirs, art, tailor-made clothes etc.

 In addition you should carry sufficient funds for extra sightseeing and optional activities.